 You can set whether each of these will be sent when the user is online through the messaging system interface available to users in their profiles, and/or whether each output is sent via email.

 Ordering of messaging settings

-Because users might have many different messaging options, they are ordered into different components -for example, Forum, Assignment, System, Enrolments etc.
+Because users might have many different messaging options, they are ordered into different components - for example, activities, system, enrolments etc.

 List of message types

 Except for Personal messages between users, which refers to the interaction messaging tool on a user profile, the other messages are generated by events in Moodle.
 These are set in the system by the Administrator in Site administration > Plugins > Message outputs > Default message outputs.